The First Point

 “Because

-you’re, um……you’re glowing.”
+you’re, um… you’re glowing.”

-“Oh.”
 Her gaze fell fast to the ground.
 The same thing had happened once before in

 Derian’s company when she had absorbed an overabundance of energy.
-Eena was certain it was disturbing for Ian to
+Eena was

-see her aglow, especially her eyes.
+certain it was disturbing for Ian to see her aglow, especially her eyes.

 “I’m

-okay, really,” she assured her protector, purposefully avoiding eye
+okay, really,” she assured her protector, purposefully avoiding eye contact.
+“I

-energy, that’s all.
-The necklace turns
+just absorbed a lot of energy, that’s all.
+The necklace turns the excess into

-the excess into light—probably the easiest way to store it.”
+light—probably the easiest way to store it.”

 “You

 look like a night light, alright,” Ian agreed.
+“Are you… hot?”

 She